tholonia/tholonia.github.io/_the_book/008-CYCLES.md

 The oscillations between two states, whether chaos and order, movement and stillness, or any two points that differ yet can form an interaction, represent the most basic form of energetic expression in all the orders of creation.
 On this point, metaphysics, spirituality, and science all happily converge.
 Everything exists in some form of duality, or at least that is how we can describe it.

-Were imbalance and difference were to cease existing, the cycles of creation, nature, and the movements of the Universe would also cease.
+Were imbalance and difference to cease existing, the cycles of creation, nature, and the movements of the Universe would also cease.
 Nature is the balancing of imbalances between systems across all scales, extending all the way down (or up) to the first act of imbalance and its balancing.

+### N as an Implicit Attractor

+This balancing does not always require explicit negotiation.
+In game theory, a *Schelling point*[^546] (named after economist Thomas Schelling) is a solution that individuals converge on naturally, without prior communication, simply because it feels salient, obvious, or structurally inevitable within a given context.
+Consider two strangers told to meet in New York City at noon, with no further instruction.
+The constraints, a specific city and a specific time, constitute the D-state: they draw the walls of the problem without specifying any solution within them.
+A remarkable number of people will independently choose Grand Central Terminal as their meeting place, not because they were told to, but because the location carries an implicit weight of coordination that the shared cultural context makes feel inevitable.
+That convergence point is the N-state, a pre-resolved attractor that emerges from the constraints without being dictated by them.
+The C-state is not merely the effort of traveling there but the successful coordination itself, the fact that two people who never spoke actually meet, producing a real outcome contributed back to the world.

+Within the tholonic model, this is precisely how N functions: not as an externally imposed rule (D) nor as the final outcome (C), but as the mediating condition that makes the transition from constraint to result coherent and non-arbitrary.
+Schelling points reveal that the N-state need not be an active process of negotiation at all; it can equally be a latent structural condition already embedded in context, a basin of convergence that the system moves toward because the geometry of the situation makes it the path of least resistance.
+The cycle that follows is not random; it is shaped from its very beginning by the attractor at its center.

+The same pattern appears at every scale.
+At the atomic level, a displaced electron does not deliberate about where to return: the ground state orbital is the implicit attractor, the N-state made structurally inevitable by the constraints of nuclear charge and electromagnetic force (D), and the stable atom with all its chemical potential is the resulting C-state.
+At the ecological level, no honeybee calculates that a hexagonal lattice minimizes wax while maximizing storage; the bees construct rough circles, and the physical constraints of surface tension and equal pressure among neighboring cells converge on the hexagon as their Schelling point, with the finished comb and the colony it sustains as the C-state.
+At the cosmic level, the Lagrange points of any two-body gravitational system, such as the Earth and Sun, are locations where competing forces balance so precisely that objects drifting through the solar system accumulate there over billions of years without being directed to do so.
+Jupiter's Trojan asteroids, massed at its L4 and L5 points, are the C-state of a gravitational Schelling point written into the geometry of the solar system itself.
+In each case, the N-state is not imposed from outside the system; it is latent within the structure of the constraints, waiting to be found.

 ### Waves